Lamont Roach Jr.

-Lamont Roach Jr. (born August 18, 1995) is an American professional boxer who has held the WBA super featherweight title since 2023.
+Lamont Roach Jr. (born August 18, 1995) is an American professional boxer.
+He held the World Boxing Association (WBA) super featherweight title from 2023 to 2025.

 Roach was a decorated amateur, winning gold medals at the National Golden Gloves and USA Boxing Youth National Championships in 2013.
 He made his professional debut the following year, shortly after signing with Golden Boy Promotions, while studying at the University of Maryland.
 He went undefeated in his first 20 fights (19 wins, 1 draw), collecting three minor belts before he unsuccessfully challenged Jamel Herring for his WBO super featherweight title in 2019.

 Early life

 Born in Washington, D.C., Roach was raised in Upper Marlboro, Maryland.
 When he was nine years old, he accompanied his father and his cousin to No “X” Cuse Boxing Club in Capitol Heights, where he got to hit a punching bag for the first time and learn some of the basics of boxing.
 He enjoyed it so much that he decided to continue training under his father and his cousin Bernard, and by middle school was in the gym five times a week.
 Although he had also been playing football throughout his youth, he dropped it to focus on boxing once he reached high school.

 As an amateur, his record was 125–15, with two of those losses coming from Gervonta Davis.
 He won two Junior National Golden Gloves Championships, a national PAL Championship and five Ringside World Championships.
 In 2013, he was the USA Boxing Youth National Champion and the National Golden Gloves champion, both at 132 lb.
 He also claimed a bronze medal at the Klitschko Brothers Tournament in Ukraine and was honored with the USA Boxing Outstanding Boxer award for his performances that year.